jacksonakj/jacksonakj.github.io/howto/install-openhab.md

 ### Verify that mosquitto is up and running

+**Verify the Mosquitto service is runnning**

 {% highlight bash %}
 sudo systemctl enable mosquitto.service. sudo systemctl daemon-reload
 {% endhighlight %}

+**Verfiy that a message can be published**

-Open a second terminal and run the following to publish a message
+Open a terminal and run the follow to subscribe to a topic
 {% highlight bash %}
 mosquitto_sub -t "topic/test"
+{% endhighlight %}

+Open a second terminal and run the following to publish a message
+{% highlight base %}
+mosquitto_pub -t topic/test -m "test"
 {% endhighlight %}

 [buildmosquitto]: http://blog.thingstud.io/recipes/how-to-make-your-raspberry-pi-the-ultimate-iot-hub/